eivindbergem/eivindbergem.github.io/_posts/2015-12-01-introduction-to-libuv.markdown

 uv_write((uv_write_t*)req, (uv_stream_t*)client, bufs, 1, on_write);
 {% endhighlight %}

-To make a write request we first have to create a request handle.
-We don't need to initialize this, that is taken care of inside uv_write(). uv_write() also takes an array of uv_buf_t structs, which has two members: base, a char pointer to a buffer, and len, an unsigned int with the length of the buffer.
-We use uv_buf_init() to create a uv_buf_t from our string literal.
+To make a write request, create a request handle.
+Ther's no need to initialize this, that is taken care of inside uv_write(). uv_write() also takes an array of uv_buf_t structs, which has two members: base, a char pointer to a buffer, and len, an unsigned int with the length of the buffer.
+Use uv_buf_init() to create a uv_buf_t from our string literal.

 You might notice that bufs[] is declared on the stack.
 This might seem odd because bufs[] may not be reachable by the time the write request is executed.
 The reason this works is because bufs[] is copied into a heap by uv_write().
 Not sure why it's done in this way, but I'm guessing it's for a good reason.
 This means that you don't have to bother with freeing bufs[] afterwards.
 However, you do have to free what buf->base points to, if heap allocated.
-But in this program, since we're just using a string literal, we have one less free to do.
+But in this program, using a string literal, there's one less free to worry about.
 The freeing, of the request handle and the buf->base, if applicable, should be done in the write callback.